chefaiqbal/Rust-Server/README.md

 1. **Never Crashes / Robust Error Handling**
     - [ ] Add error handling for all edge cases (invalid requests, panics, etc.)
     - [ ] Ensure server never panics or crashes on malformed requests or internal errors
-2. **Request Timeout**
+2. **Request Timeout** ✅
-    - [ ] Implement timeout for all requests (e.g., if a request takes too long, close the connection and return 408 or 504)
+    - [x] Implement timeout for all requests (e.g., if a request takes too long, close the connection and return 408 or 504)
+    - [x] Configurable timeout duration per server
+    - [x] Proper HTTP status codes (408 Request Timeout and 504 Gateway Timeout)
+    - [x] Clean connection closure on timeout
 3. **Single epoll (or equivalent) Call Per Client/Server Communication**
     - [ ] Audit your event loop: ensure only one epoll_wait (or equivalent) per communication step
 4. **All I/O Non-blocking**